ObserveRTC/schemas/npm-lib/README.md

 Field | Description
 --- | ---
 transportId (**Mandatory**) | The id of the transport the RTP Pad uses. sourceId (**Mandatory**) | The id of the media source the RTP pad belongs to.
-This id is to group rtp pads carrying payloads to the same media. padId (**Mandatory**) | The id of Sfu pad. ssrc (**Mandatory**) | The synchronization source id of the RTP stream noReport | Flag indicate to not generate report from this sample
+This id is to group rtp pads (e.g.: simulcast) carrying payloads to the same media. padId (**Mandatory**) | The id of Sfu pad. ssrc (**Mandatory**) | The synchronization source id of the RTP stream noReport | Flag indicate to not generate report from this sample